fabulousduck/Project-RBot/README.md

 The perpose of this project is to see how difficult it would be to make a working turret that can detect targets.

 ## setup
-We will post pictures of the finished porject here later
+We will post pictures of the finished project here later

 ## technologies used
 - C